How the human-animal bond is reshaping veterinary care

 The term “human-animal bond” was coined in the 1960s when Austrian zoologist and ethologist Konrad Lorenz, MD, PhD, became known for his principle of attachment, or imprinting, by which a bond is formed between a newborn animal and its caregiver.
 In 1969, Boris Levinson, PhD, professor of psychology at Yeshiva University, published the book Pet-Oriented Child Psychotherapy based on his discovery in his psychotherapy practice that when his dog Jingles was in the room, a child would speak more freely.
 He later coined the term “pet therapy.”

 During the 1980s and 1990s, hunches and observations moved to research and documentation.
-Alan Beck, ScD, and Aaron Katcher, MD-a psychiatrist at the Center for the Human-Animal Bond at Purdue's School of Veterinary Medicine-together wrote Between Pets and People: The Importance of Animal Companionship, in which they cited a 1992 study of 5,000 people that revealed that pet owners had lower blood pressure and blood fat levels than non-pet owners.
+Alan Beck, ScD, and Aaron Katcher, MD—a psychiatrist at the Center for the Human-Animal Bond at Purdue's School of Veterinary Medicine—co-wrote Between Pets and People: The Importance of Animal Companionship, in which they cited a 1992 study of 5,000 people that revealed that pet owners had lower blood pressure and blood fat levels than non-pet owners.

 Another of the recent contributors to the field is Philip Tedeschi, who serves as executive director of the Institute for Human-Animal Connection at the University of Denver within the Graduate School of Social Work.
-He launched the school's Animal-Assisted Social Work Certificate program for Masters of Social Work students as well as the Animals and Human Health online professional development certificate program.
+He launched the school's Animal-Assisted Social Work Certificate program for master's of social work students as well as the Animals and Human Health online professional development certificate program.
 Inspiration for the program began when Tedeschi was a student of veterinary medicine at the University of Wisconsin.
 As a student, he moonlighted teaching horseback riding to adults with schizophrenia.
 As he recognized positive changes in the riders, he became fascinated with human-animal interactions.

 “Increasingly, it is becoming clear that humans' optimum health and resiliency occurs in the presence of other healthy living systems,” he writes on the University of Denver website, “whether it is a pet in our home … or recognition that our global biodiversity health and ecological systems provide us a needed life support system.”